ASUS-AICS/LibMultiLabel/docs/api/linear_tutorial.rst

     :language: python3
     :lines: 12

-Where :py:`preds` holds the decision values, i.e. the raw values outputted by the model.
-To transform it into predictions, the simplest way is to take the positive values as positive predictions, i.e. :py:`preds > 0`.
+:py:`preds` holds the decision values, i.e. the raw values outputted by the model.
+To transform it into predictions, the simplest way is to take the positive values as the labels predicted to be associated with the sample, i.e. :py:`preds > 0`.

 To see how well we performed, we may want to check various metrics with the test set.